markekraus/PlayMakerDocumenter/README.md

 ## Developing New Action Details

-For this demo, I will use the fictional State Action `CeaseMeansOfProduction`
+For this demo, I will use the fictional State Action `SeizeMeansOfProduction`

-Create `src\Actions\Documenter.CeaseMeansOfProduction.cs` with this scaffolding:
+Create `src\Actions\Documenter.SeizeMeansOfProduction.cs` with this scaffolding:

 ```csharp
 using System.Text;